June 23, 2012

 "Andrew said, 'I know you don't really care about the ring, so I knew you wouldn't care if it wasn't ready,'" she says.
 "But, I was actually in California enroute to Argentina to visit a friend there.
 And I realized I didn't want to get off the plane in Argentina and not have a ring to show my friend that I was engaged.
 The next day we went into this little cheap jewelry store and we bought a ring for $20 with a huge fake diamond on it and that's what I wore to Argentina."

-The ring: "A couple of weeks later, [Andrew] came to visit me in Baltimore and brought me the real ring and it's beautiful," Christina says. " It's a Ceylon sapphire, [because Andrew] knew that I had concerns about blood diamonds.
+"A couple of weeks later, [Andrew] came to visit me in Baltimore and brought me the real ring and it's beautiful," Christina says. " It's a Ceylon sapphire, [because Andrew] knew that I had concerns about blood diamonds.
 It does have little diamonds on the edges, which he verified were not blood diamonds."

-The wedding: The ceremony will be at the Friends Stony Run Meeting House, which Christina grew up going to with her family.
+The ceremony will be at the Friends Stony Run Meeting House, which Christina grew up going to with her family.
 There are no attendants.

 "It's going to be a Quaker ceremony and Quakers traditionally don't have bridal parties," Christina explains.

 While there's no church officiant, they will have someone there who is a legal officiant — a family friend, Dorothea Thorne.

 Christina says they will share their vows with each other.
 Then, they will sit down.

 "And as our guests feel — in the Quaker words — 'moved by the spirit,' they can stand and speak spontaneously or share a message that they have written or a [do a] reading of something somebody else has written," she says.
 "The idea is that there's no set program.
 But our family and friends will create an organic program."